greenelab/BioBombe/README.md

 [![DOI](https://zenodo.org/badge/126377943.svg)](https://zenodo.org/badge/latestdoi/126377943)

-The repository stores data and data processing modules to enable compressed gene expression feature interpretation.
+The repository stores data and data processing modules to sequentially compress gene expression data.

-Named after the [mechanical device developed by cryptologists in World War II](https://en.wikipedia.org/wiki/Bombe) to decipher secret messages sent by [Enigma machines](https://en.wikipedia.org/wiki/Enigma_machine), BioBombe is used to decipher hidden signals in gene expression data.
+Named after the [mechanical device developed by cryptologists in World War II](https://en.wikipedia.org/wiki/Bombe) to decipher secret messages sent by [Enigma machines](https://en.wikipedia.org/wiki/Enigma_machine), BioBombe is used to enhance biological signatures in gene expression data.
-Inspired by the number-crunching knobs of [Alan Turing's](https://en.wikipedia.org/wiki/Alan_Turing) device, BioBombe serially compresses gene expression input with increasing bottleneck dimensionality and deciphers the learned compressed features using biological network projection approaches.
+Inspired by the number-crunching knobs of [Alan Turing's](https://en.wikipedia.org/wiki/Alan_Turing) device, BioBombe sequentially compresses gene expression input across latent dimensionalities and deciphers the the biological signals embedded within compressed gene expression features.

-In this repository, we serially compress three different gene expression datasets across different bottleneck dimensions (_k_) for five different algorithms.
+In this repository, we sequentially compress three different gene expression data sets (TCGA, GTEx, and TARGET) across 28 different latent dimensions (_k_) using five different algorithms (PCA, ICA, NMF, DAE, and VAE).
-We evaluate each algorithm and dimension on a variety of metrics.
+We evaluate each algorithm and dimension using a variety of metrics.
-Our goal is to construct reproducible gene expression features with unsupervised learning, and to begin interpreting what these compression features represent using network projection approaches.
+Our goal is to construct reproducible gene expression signatures with unsupervised learning.

 Our approach is outlined below: